AmooAti/Djago-Learning/ORM.md

 ```

 ### Max
-As it name says, this method will return the greatest object in our objects
+As its name says, this method will return the greatest object in our objects
 ```python
 >>> User.objects.aggregate(Max('score'))
 {'score__max': 20}